fiddleheadjs/fiddlehead/README.md

 # Hook

-A lightweight library renders HTML by JS.
+Hook is a lightweight UI library.
 It replicates some key features of React:

 - Declarative programming
 - One-way data binding